Da-M1N3R/Brightness_Modifier/README.md

-# Brightness_Modifier
+Brightness_Modifier
-Increase / Decrease pc brightness with customized hot keys.
+> Increase/Decrease device brightness with customizable hot keys.

 # How to use
 Ctrl+PgUp >>> Brightness + 10

 Ctrl+PgDn >>> Brightness - 10